Hospitality Management General Information

 Academic Advising and Core Curriculum:

 Students in the Hospitality Management Program in the Department of Nutrition and Hospitality Management all share in the commonalities of a liberal arts education while at the University of Mississippi.
 Freshmen students begin by taking required University courses in English, science, mathematics, history, humanities, and fine arts.
-Freshmen are advised by the University’s Academic Support Center, located in Martindale.
+Freshmen are advised by the University’s Center for Student Success and First-Year Experience (CSSFYE), located in Martindale.
 This has been shown to be beneficial for all freshmen in the School of Applied Sciences, significantly increasing freshman retention rates.

 Sophomore students are assigned a permanent advisor from the Hospitality Management Program faculty and begin their core curriculum of the program.
 During meetings with academic advisors, students lay out the course roadmap that they will follow throughout the program to graduation.
 Students and advisors also discuss industry related topics, including building a strong resume, internship and post-graduation job placement, and finding quality industry mentors.